MyPillow CEO Sued by Dominion Over Election Fraud Claims

 Dominion Voting Systems sued Mike Lindell, the CEO of MyPillow, on Monday, alleging that he defamed Dominion with baseless claims of election fraud involving its voting machines.
 The company is seeking more than $1.3 billion in damages.

-The complaint, filed in the U.S. District Court for the District of Columbia, alleges that Lindell “exploited” false claims about election fraud to support his company’s sales.
+The complaint, filed in the U.S. District Court for the District of Columbia and also named MyPillow, alleged that Lindell “exploited” false claims about election fraud to support his company’s sales.

 “I’m very happy that they’ve done this,” Lindell said in a phone interview Monday.
 “I’m ready to go to court.
 I have all the evidence that anyone would ever want to see.”